Gun legislation passes Florida House, goes to governor

 Democratic Rep. Kristin Jacobs said she did not like the idea of arming teachers, but she voted yes.
 Republican Rep. Jay Fant said raising the minimum age to buy a rifle from 18 to 21 was unconstitutional, and he voted no.

 “There is a cultural divide in this room, in this state and across the country.
-And there’s a bill before us that is not perfect,” said Democratic Rep. Kristin Jacobs, whose district includes Marjory Stoneman Douglas High School.
+And there’s a bill before us that is not perfect,” said Jacobs, whose district includes Marjory Stoneman Douglas High School.

 The bill would raise the minimum age to buy rifles from 18 to 21 and create a waiting period on sales of the weapons.
 It would also create a so-called guardian program that would let school employees and many teachers carry handguns if they go through law enforcement training and if the school district decides to participate in the program.